mapbox vs google maps API full comparison guide

 With the broadest set of features on today’s market, Google Maps is, in most cases, a universal option, especially when:

 • Accurate map data is critical for your app, and you need the best geocoding API.
 For instance, when you’re building an app that finds local pharmacies.
-Wrong data will frustrate users and might even cost someone’s health.
+Wrong big-data processing will frustrate users and might even cost someone’s health.
 So, the Google Maps API geocoder is exactly what you need.

 • You are building an app for a store or restaurant and want to allow virtual tours around your business.
 The Street View function will help you with that.